Why Body Armour Should Offer Protection From Needles?

 Another headline reads: “Man threatens to stab woman, 36, with hypodermic needle during purse snatching in Destiny USA parking lot”.

-I guess that the arresting officers would be pretty interested if their standard issued body armor guards them from such weapon.
+I guess that the arresting officers would be pretty interested if their standard issued body armor offers protection from needles.

 Despite the opinion of many other experts, there are needle resistance standards out there, which might not be designed to test body armour against, but nevertheless can give professionals a very clear indication what level of needle protection a piece of personal protective equipment (PPE) offers.

 ASTM (The American Society for Testing and Materials) has recently developed a new international standard, the ASTM F2878.
 This is a ‘Test Method for Protective Clothing Material Resistance to Hypodermic Needle Puncture’.

 This test-method evaluates puncture resistance of protective clothing materials which may include: plastics or elastomeric films, coated fabrics, flexible materials, laminates, leathers or textile materials.

 Please note that of course no single standard can replicate the conditions in which a needle puncture takes place, but testing to such standard must be seen as a good thing and will certainly eliminate some concerns a potential body armour wearer might have.

 The EN 388:2003 (Protective gloves against mechanical risks) is another available test This is a test developed to verify the needle puncture resistance of gloves and has not been designed to test body armour, but again… it will indicate someone in need of needle protection that a specific product or material has been tested against a recognised standard and that it has passed such test.

 Even if none of the above tests have especially been designed to test body armour and the precise level of protection from needles… it is simply better than no test at all.
 For me it would certainly be ‘reassuring’.